ansible-collections/community.sops/README.md

 You will need to install [`sops`](https://github.com/mozilla/sops) manually before using plugins provided by this collection.

+## Collection Documentation

+Browsing the [**latest** collection documentation](https://docs.ansible.com/ansible/latest/collections/community/sops) will show docs for the _latest version released in the Ansible package_, not the latest version of the collection released on Galaxy.

+Browsing the [**devel** collection documentation](https://docs.ansible.com/ansible/devel/collections/community/sops) shows docs for the _latest version released on Galaxy_.

+We also separately publish [**latest commit** collection documentation](https://ansible-collections.github.io/community.sops/branch/main/) which shows docs for the _latest commit in the `main` branch_.

+If you use the Ansible package and do not update collections independently, use **latest**.
+If you install or update this collection directly from Galaxy, use **devel**.
+If you are looking to contribute, use **latest commit**.

 ## Included content

 <!-- Galaxy will eventually list the module docs within the UI, but until that is ready, you may need to either describe your plugins etc here, or point to an external docsite to cover that information. -->